 How Long Do Volunteer Trips Last?

-The duration of your trip is entirely up to you.
 We recommend spending a minimum of two weeks volunteering with us.
 We also recommend combining your time with some travel of your own.
 We would be happy to arrange any tours or trips to go along with your volunteering experience.

-We accommodate everyone interested in teaming up with Moving Mountains, from the individual to larger groups.
+We accommodate everyone interested in teaming up with Moving Mountains, from the individual to small groups.
 We are more than happy to help you find the perfect volunteering trip for your interests, experience, and group size.

 Volunteer Trips to Nepal